The Connemara Loop

 - Wild thyme (Thymus polytrichus)

-What types of seaweeds are on the coast of Connemara?
+What types of seaweeds grow on the Connemara coast?

 - Bladder wrack (Fucus vesiculosus)